 You can use these ideas for a special play-date to get your kids into the winter spirit, or just on any afternoon when it’s simply too cold to go outside.
 With a little imagination, enthusiasm, and a few supplies, you can designate your lounge, front room, or play room as a Winter Wonderland zone.
 Make it a unique occasion, and your kids won’t have any reason to whine about being stuck indoors.

-Decorate the room with homemade paper snowflakes - This classic arts-and-crafts project will teach your kids to concentrate, and inject a bit of wonder as a simple piece of paper is transformed into a beautiful, intricate snowflake.
-Click HERE for instructions.
-All you'll need is white paper, child-friendly scissors, and voila! - your kids can create a never-ending supply of snowflakes, each of them unique.
+Decorate the room with homemade paper snowflakes – This classic arts-and-crafts project will teach your kids to concentrate, and inject a bit of wonder as a simple piece of paper is transformed into a beautiful, intricate snowflake.
+All you’ll need is white paper, child-friendly scissors, and voila! – your kids can create a never-ending supply of snowflakes, each of them unique.
 Then use sellotape to tape the snowflakes to the walls, windows, furniture and start creating that wintry mood indoors.

-Make slushies, ice lollies, and other frozen treats - A slush machine is a unique home appliance that your kids will never tire of.
-It will make treats simply from ice, which your kids can enjoy flavouring with colorful syrups.
-Alternatively, there's lots of other frozen treats you can make, like these healthy ice lollies from fruit and yogurt.
+Make slushies, ice lollies, and other frozen treats – A slush machine is a unique home appliance that your kids will never tire of.
+It will make treats simply from ice, which your kids can enjoy flavouring with colourful syrups.
+Alternatively, there’s lots of other frozen treats you can make, like these healthy ice lollies from fruit and yogurt.